 By PSW Staff • October 9, 2014 The new Studer Vista 5 console in place for the St. Louis Symphony.
 Looking for a digital console to meet its needs for high-resolution recordings and live radio broadcasts, the St. Louis Symphony selected Harman’s Studer Vista 5 console.
 Offering 128 channels at a 96 kHz sample rate, it provides versatility, redundancy and top audio quality.
 The St. Louis Symphony is currently in its fifth season of broadcasting, where each of its Saturday evening orchestral series performances are aired live on St. Louis Public Radio 90.7-KWMU.
 “It’s truly a live broadcast, nothing is pre-taped,” says Paul Hennerich, lead engineer for the St. Louis Symphony and owner of the Pan Galactic Company.
 “The Vista 5’s redundancy and flexibility have really made a difference this season.
 And the board also enables us to work with multiple streams during the performances.”
 In addition, the symphony’s concerts are also recorded in 96k, with some of them being used in releases of John Adams’ music by subscription through Nonesuch Records.
 “For our recordings with Nonesuch, the Vista 5 was one of the few consoles that had the ability to do high-resolution recordings that we need to track,” Hennerick notes.
 “And, of course, the sound quality is phenomenal, so the console hit all the requirements we had.”
 Hennerich adds that the Vista 5’s speed in live situations has enabled him to work efficiently and quickly.
 “The Vistonics interface is just incredible.
 Having the touchscreen built in with the physical controller is a huge difference from other consoles.
 Other consoles might have the touchscreen feature, but it isn’t integrated with a physical controller.”
 In addition, the Vista 5’s EQ capabilities also made the console a good fit for the application.
 “With classical music you need a phase-accurate EQ to really bring out the subtleties of the orchestral performances,” Hennerich says.
 “We also have the Vista FX feature with the built-in Lexicon effects.
 Having the ability to adjust multiple reverb sends at the same time makes the workflow that much faster.
 Also, being able to have two engineers work on their own control surface has been a nice feature.”
 Looking ahead, the St. Louis Symphony will be adding the new Infinity Core processing engine to its Vista 5.
 “The current DSP core we have is pretty great, but I’m looking forward to seeing what we can do with the Infinity Core,” Hennerich concludes.
-Pan Galactic Company Studer Harman Professional Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Applications Consoles Harman Mixers Performing Arts Studer · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Pan Galactic Company Studer Harman Professional Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website Save my name, email, and website in this browser for the next time I comment.
+Tagged with: Applications Consoles Harman Mixers Performing Arts Studer · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.